14 Lessons Paul Teaches us in Acts

-As such, we must work together to carry out the vision and mission God has called us too.
 For the global and historical church triumphant, we must know what Jesus has laid out in Scripture as our mission of making disciples of all people.
 And locally, we need to know who we are and what our responsibility is to our communities and our families.

 5. Paul believed in and practiced personal mentorship.

 “Be imitators of me, as I am of Christ.”
 (1 Corinthians 11:1)